GrowlyX/aware/README.md

    * More traditional solutions will be implemented in the future.

 ## Usage:
-An example pub-sub subscription for an AwareMessage codec:
+An example annotation-based pub-sub subscription for an AwareMessage codec:
 ```kt
 @Subscribe("test")
 @ExpiresIn(30L, TimeUnit.SECONDS)